Tobias-Fechner/re-place.academy/Participating in Self-organising.md

-As long as there has been changing environmental conditions, there have been communities adapting
+As long as there has been changing environmental conditions, there have been communities evolving their ways of inhabiting place.
+With increasing complexity comes the need for increasing ability to respond intelligently.
+This is a process of developing  patterns, structures and processes in right relationship with the systems that give communities their sustenance.